 This is further evidence that the Trinity was not the orthodox position of the early Church, since the majority of attending bishops did not hold to a pro-Trinitarian, anti-Arian view before the council.

 The council proceedings caused the mood of the undecided majority to move towards an anti-Arian view.
 Because of this sudden swing away from Arianism, the goal of the council quickly shifted from seeking compromise to condemning Arianism on no uncertain terms.
 Since it was difficult to do this on Scriptural terms alone, the bishops decided to formulate a creed that specifically excluded Arianism from the scope of Christian belief.
 Key to it was a concept found nowhere in the Bible: homo-ousios (from the Greek ‘homos’, meaning “same”, and ‘ousia’, meaning “essence”).
-The anti-Arians wanted to insert this concept of Jesus being of the same substance of God into the official creedal statement of the Church.
+The anti-Arians wanted to insert this concept of Jesus being of the same substance of God the Father into the official creedal statement of the Church.
 This anti-Arian clause was proposed by Emperor Constantine himself .
 Arius and his followers refused to accept it because they believed that Jesus was created by God and therefore materially separate from one another.
 Notice that the contention was not about passages of the Bible, but rather philosophy.
 This further reinforces the point that the Trinity is not a Biblical concept but rather external to the Bible.
 The Church had to come up with terms of “philosophical” (pagan/Greek) origin in order to explain it, as former Pope Benedict XVI states:

 Faced with the awe-inspiring presence of the emperor of the known world, there could be little opposition: the majority of the bishops at the council ultimately agreed upon a creed, known thereafter as the “Nicene creed”: